toddgl/nvim/README.md

  - [X] which key
     - a popular Neovim plugin designed to enhance user experience by providing real-time, contextual help for keybindings.
  - [X] window picker
+ - [X] gemini-cli
+    - a plug in to use the gemini AI functionality
+    - Use the keymap <leader>og to open and close the Gemini CLI window.
+    - In visual mode, select one or more lines and use the keymap <leader>sg to send the selected text to the Gemini CLI.
+If the CLI window is not open, a floating message will prompt you to open it first.
+- [X] nvim-gemini-companion
+    - Brings the power of AI agents like Gemini and Qwen directly into the Neovim workflow. 🌟 Enjoy seamless diff views, agent management, and smart file modifications without leaving the editor.
+    - Core Commands
+        - :GeminiToggle - Toggle the AI sidebar
+        - :GeminiSwitchToCli - Spawn or Switch to tmux/sidebar sessions
+        - :GeminiSend - Send selected text to AI (use in visual mode)
+        - :GeminiSendLineDiagnostic - Send line diagnostics to AI
+        - :GeminiSendFileDiagnostic - Send file diagnostics to AI
+        - :GeminiSwitchSidebarStyle - Switch the appearance/style of the sidebar